krishnaspace/Behat/README.md

-# BDD, Behat, Mink Selenium with Symfony
+# BDD, Behat, Mink and Selenium with Symfony

 ## Setup the Project